-And jumped on this untapped customer base, offering similar, if not more aggressive mortgage programs at a premium.
+And jumped on this untapped customer base, offering similar, if not more aggressive mortgage loan programs at a premium.

 The practice was justified because it allowed otherwise good borrowers with an imperfect credit history to receive home loan financing.

-Why Subprime Worked
+Why Subprime Lending Worked